techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 12. }

 Which variables can be referenced at line 8?
 (Choose four.)

-a. a
+A. a

-b. b
+B. b

-c. c
+C. c

-d. d
+D. d
 e.
 e
 f.
 f
-Answer: ABCE
+ANSWER: ABCE
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: